sarambulo/Pneumonia_detection/README.md

 # pneumonia_detection (Work in Progress)
-Pneumonia detection using X-Rays and Convolutional Neural Networks, with a GPU enables tensorflow Docker image
+Pneumonia detection using X-Rays and Convolutional Neural Networks, with a GPU enabled tensorflow Docker image